Minor Arcana · Swords

 Yes or No?

-no. The Seven of Swords leans no — something in the situation is not fully in the open, and outcomes built on partial truth wobble.
+No. The Seven of Swords leans no — something in the situation is not fully in the open, and outcomes built on partial truth wobble.

 Card combinations